nithyaramakrishnan/data-shield/curated-apps.md

 ## Accessing public IBM images
 {: #curated-access}

-You can access the public IBM images by using the command line.
+You can access the public IBM images by using the CLI.
 {: shortdesc}